 Linda Lane Beach in San Clemente is basically a little haven for swimmers and boogie boarders between surf flags.
 It’s north of the San Clemente Pier at the end of Linda Lane.

 Directions to Linda Lane Beach: To reach it from I-5, exit at Avenida Palizada and follow it towards the beach until you reach Encino Lane.
 Turn right on Encino which turns into Linda Lane.
 Park your car towards the bottom of the hill.
 Walk to the end of the cul-de-sac – and go to the RIGHT – where you’ll see a yellow gate with a red reflector sign.
 Walk down that road (steep and sandy, but paved!) – or take the winding ramp down to the tunnel UNDER the railroad tracks to the beach.
 The tunnel looks “gooey” from street level, but when we walked down to it — it was passable to the beach.
 Go through a tunnel under the railroad to get to the beach.
 Head left out of the tunnel for seating areas with more sand – near the summer lifeguard.
 (I placed the map marker right where we sat – so you can see a nice overhead view of the area.)
-CLICK FOR MAP TO LINDA LANE BEACH
+MAP TO LINDA LANE BEACH IN SAN CLEMENTE

 You can walk to it off the San Clemente Beach Trail at an access point north of the pier on Linda Lane.